-Because ABA is driven by DATA.
-Data is taken daily on every program that a child does.
-Analysis of this data allows us to quickly modify the procedures and techniques we are using to teach your child and ensure maximum success.
+ABA is driven by DATA!
+Data is taken daily for every program that a child does.
+Because we track and analyze this data we are able to respond to what is working best and quickly modify the procedures and techniques we are using to teach your child so that we can ensure maximum success.

 When choosing an ABA provider you want to ensure that the individual overseeing your child’s program has both an educational and experiential background in applied behavior analysis.
-There should be a BCBA experienced in programming and behavior support supervising the program on a regular basis.
+There should be a BCBA (Board Certified Behavior Analyst) experienced in programming and behavior support supervising the program on a regular basis.
 The program should be reviewed and updated continuously to ensure progress is being made.

 BCBA’s (Board Certified Behavior Analysts) are individuals trained in behavior analysis who can conduct behavioral assessments and develop behavior analytic interventions to increase adaptive behavior and decrease problem behavior.
 The BCBA trains caregivers to implement ethical and effective behavioral interventions that are based on sound research.
 BCBA’s must have either a Masters or Doctoral degree, over 200 hours of graduate behavior analytic coursework and 1500 hours of supervised independent fieldwork.

 BCaBA’s (Board Certified Assistant Behavior Analysts) can also conduct behavioral assessments and train caregivers to implement behavioral interventions.
 They must be supervised by a BCBA and are typically bachelors level individuals with a minimum of 135 hours of behavior analytic coursework and a minimum of 1000 hours of supervised experience.

 No!
 ABA can work for EVERYONE!
 We frequently encounter the use of ABA principles in our daily lives.
 Would you keep going to work if you stopped getting paid?
 Your paycheck is most likely what keeps you going back to work day after day… that’s positive reinforcement (a principle of ABA).